Are You A Back Cracker? These 8 Feel-Good Moves Actually Hurt Your Body

 In the moment, cracking your back, eating ice, and other everyday habits might feel good—but experts warn they could do more harm than you realize.
 Read on for the other moves you should give up ASAP.

 Chewing on ice, or anything really firm, like hard candies, croutons, and even pen caps can cause your teeth to crack.
-"Of course chewing on ice can cause your teeth to break," says Steven F. Schwartz, a New York City-based dentist.
-"It puts extra stress on your teeth, just like clenching and grinding your teeth, and that stress causes teeth to crack."
-If you're eating hard foods (think apples, carrots, nuts, and certain breads), make sure to chew slowly, and try not to chomp down too hard.
+“Of course chewing on ice can cause your teeth to break,” says Steven F. Schwartz, a New York City-based dentist.
+“It puts extra stress on your teeth, just like clenching and grinding your teeth, and that stress causes teeth to crack.”
+If you’re eating hard foods (think apples, carrots, nuts, and certain breads), make sure to chew slowly, and try not to chomp down too hard.
+People who feel the need to chew on ice are often iron deficient, so make sure to discuss this with your doctor.

 Who knew that calling up a friend and complaining about your boss could be hurting you?
 While venting may make you feel better at the time, it’s only a temporary fix that can actually cause you more stress in the long run.
 “Spouting off is damaging to the body’s systems, raising blood pressure and releasing the stress hormone cortisol into the blood stream,” says Joan Pagano, author of Strength Training Exercises for Women.
 “Cortisol prepares the body for fight or flight, but if neither action is appropriate, it simply causes more fat to be deposited in the belly, contributing to high cholesterol levels and heart disease.”
 Instead of complaining, Pagano advises releasing the tension through mindful breathing exercises like these.